Ever wondered what it’s like to be a digital nomad?

-That was when I came across Home is Where Your Bag Is –an excellent English/German bilingual travel blog with a focus on Southeast Asia, penned by two travelers from Germany, Marcel and Tobi.
+That was when I came across Home is Where Your Bag Is blog –an excellent English/German bilingual travel blog with a focus on Southeast Asia, penned by two travelers from Germany, Marcel and Tobi.

 What’s your story?